KarthikRadh/KarthikRadh/README.md

 - 👋 Hi, I’m @KarthikRadh
 - 👀 I’m interested in 3D Artwork
 - 🌱 I’m currently learning Unreal Engine
-- 💞️ I’m looking to collaborate on a Gaming Company
+- 💞️ I’m looking to collaborate with a Gaming Company
 - 📫 How to reach me through Email: karthik8105937424@gmail.com and Mobile:+91-6369134827
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...